 The XML prolog line is optional, but every XML content must have a root tag embracing the whole content.
-Tag names are case sensitive and every started tag must be closed by an end tag.
-If a tag doesn't have any data it may be ended immediately when started by ending it with /> instead of >.
+Tag names are case sensitive, and every opened tag must be closed by an end tag.
+As with HTML, if a tag doesn't have any data (content) it may be closed immediately by ending it with /> instead of >.

-If a tag's content includes the < symbol or the & symbol, they must be represented, correspondingly by &It; and &.
+If a tag's content includes the < symbol or the & symbol, they must be represented, correspondingly by &It; and & to avoid parsing issues.